 Do not rinse your child’s mouth for 12 hours afterwards – this will let the socket (where the tooth was) start to heal.

-If your child is too young, you can use some gauze soaked in the warm salt solution to wipe gently around his or her mouth.
+If your child is too young, you can use some gauze soaked in the warm salt solution to wipe gently around their mouth.

 Brushing your child’s teeth

-Your child can start brushing his or her teeth again gently the day afterwards.
+Your child can start brushing their teeth again gently the day afterwards.
 This helps the socket to heal and prevents infection.

 If the socket starts to bleed